hazelcast/hazelcast-code-samples/testing/README.md

 ## Testing complex test scenarios

-The following examples show how to test complex applications using Hazelcast to cache data or process data streams.
-The application consists of an Order service and a Customer service integrated.
-The sample code in the project illustrates different methods for testing the services in isolation and in combination.
+The sample code in this project illustrates how to test applications that use Hazelcast for caching and stream processing.
+It includes two services: `Order` and `Customer` and it demonstrates testing each service independently and together.

-Examples in both JUnit4 and JUnit5 are provided, as well as a `com.hazelcast.samples.testing.samples` test package with basic API usage examples.
+Tests are available in both JUnit4 and JUnit5.
+The `com.hazelcast.samples.testing.samples` package contains basic testing support API usage examples.

 ### Testing the integration of two services